drm/Markdown_Geshi/README.markdown

 Would render the code starting at `while` and starting with line number 12.

-The line number is optional, so omitting it would start numbering at 1.
+The line number is optional.
+If omitted, the lines will not be numbered.

 If the shebang is omitted, the standard code block handler from the Markdown_Parser class is used.